 What causes psoriasis?

 Normal skin is made up of layers of skin cells.
 The top layer of cells (horny layer of the epidermis) is flattened and gradually sheds (they fall off).
 New cells are constantly being made underneath (in the basal layer of the epidermis) to replace the shed top layer.
 Cells gradually move from the basal layer to the top horny layer.
 It normally takes about 28 days for a cell in the basal layer to reach the top layer of skin and to be shed.
+In psoriasis, this is accelerated, taking three to five days.
 The diagram above shows a cross-section of normal skin.